 Other advantages include robustness.
 If one link fails, only that link is affected.
 All other links remain active.
 This factor also lends itself to easy fault identification and fault isolation.
 As long as the hub is working, it can be used to monitor link problems and bypass defective links.

 One big disadvantage of a star topology is the dependency of the whole topology on one single point, the hub.
 If the hub goes down, the whole system is dead.
-Although a star requires far less cable than a mesh, each node must be linked to a central hub.
-For this reason, often more cabling is required in a star than in some other topologies (such as ring or bus).

 Bus Topology: